 Damages/Injuries Above $10,000: Once the amount of damages goes above $10,000, then the injured driver can sue the at-fault driver for all damages above $10,000.
 The law also allows the injured driver to sue if:

-- There is significant and permanent loss of important bodily functions.
+There is a significant and permanent loss of important bodily functions.

 Advantages to Suing Compared to Using PIP

 If you are able to sue, then there are some advantages to the injured person.
 Some of the most significant advantages are that you can collect pain and suffering, mental anguish, loss of quality of life and other “special damages.”

 Let’s say you get into an accident, and there is $10,000 in medical bills from your injury and the accident was the other driver’s fault.
 Because it’s $10,000 or under, you would have to use your PIP coverage which would pay $8,000 (80%).

 Now let’s say there were $20,000 in damages, then for the first $10,000, you would get $8,000 from your PIP insurance and then $10,000 from the at-fault driver’s insurance.